wallymathieu/assertfail/_posts/2012-11-22-type-matching-in-c.markdown

 ### Small note

-This type of feature is now part of c# proper as:
+This type of feature is now part of C# proper as:
 ```c#
 switch (exception)
 {